JorgePedraza2019/jorge-nextjs-portfolio/docs/workflow-guide.md

    - Switch to `qa`, merge from `dev`, test, push
    - Switch to `main`, merge from `qa`, test, push

----
+⸻

-### 🔁 Automated Git Merge Detection
+### 🔁 Smart Git Merge Detection

-The system automatically checks:
-- If your source branch (e.g., `feature/*`) has new commits
-- If `package.json` or other build-relevant files changed
-- Prompts for a merge only when needed

----
+When switching branches (via switch.sh) or launching (launch.sh), the system will:
+	•	Detect available updates in source branches
+	•	e.g., feature/* → dev, dev → qa, qa → main
+	•	Offer interactive prompt to merge the branch
+	•	Detect whether package.json changed
+	•	If yes → build from scratch (make <branch>-local-build-up)
+	•	If no → skip build for faster startup

+⸻

 ## 👥 Option 2: Team Collaboration Workflow